vkbo/novelWriter/docs/source/setup_windows.rst

 Standard Installer
 ==================

-You can install novelWriter with dependencies embedded using the setup.exe install file from the `main website`_, or from the GitHub_ releases page.
+You can install novelWriter with dependencies embedded using the Windows Installer (setup.exe) file from the `main website`_, or from the GitHub_ releases page.
 Installing it should be straightforward.

 If you have any issues, try uninstalling the previous version and making a fresh install.